GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 {% endAside %}

 Users are more likely to improve their review if you respond and address their concerns promptly.
-To receive email notifications when users post reviews or update existing reviews, you can enable item reviews in the **Account settings** of the Developer Dashboard.
+To receive email notifications when users post reviews or update existing reviews, you can enable Item Reviews in the **Account settings** of the Developer Dashboard.

    {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/8KGlMCKpiVVBRVqPAkXF.png", alt="Enable reviews notifications", width="600", height="212" %}